sunfounder/newton-lab-kit/docs/source/bc_basic_circuit.rst

 By changing the power supply from 3.3V to 5V (i.e., connecting to VBUS, the 40th pin of the Pico), the LED will become brighter.
 If you replace the 220Ω resistor with a 1kΩ resistor (color bands: brown, black, black, brown, and brown), you'll notice the LED becomes dimmer.
 The larger the resistance, the dimmer the LED.

 .. note::
-    For an introduction to resistors and how to calculate resistance values, see :ref:`cpn_res`.
+    For an introduction to resistors and how to calculate resistance values, see :ref:`cpn_resistor`.

 Most pre-packaged modules only require the correct voltage (usually 3.3V or 5V), such as an ultrasonic module.